marckassay/PowerBolt/README.md

 To explain further on the reason for this command, by giving an example, I currently have individual PowerShell modules listed in my PowerShell profile.
 These modules that are listed point to my development directory where they reside on my file system.
 So when I had to publish a module prior to this command, I would have to copy the folder to a PowerShell module directory.
 A cumbersome process indeed, so this command has been created to speed up that process.
 In an addition Flow can store your API key on your file system using [`Set-MKPowerShellSetting`](https://github.com/marckassay/MK.PowerShell.Flow/blob/0.0.1/docs/Set-MKPowerShellSetting.md) which will be retrieved automatically when [`Publish-ModuleToNuGetGallery`](https://github.com/marckassay/MK.PowerShell.Flow/blob/0.0.1/docs/Publish-ModuleToNuGetGallery.md) is called if its `NuGetApiKey` parameter value is not set.

-## Flow 102

-What conformity does Flow expect in your module?
+## What conformity does Flow expect in your module?

-Although it's early in development, I can only recall the following conditions that may have issues:
+Although it's still early in development, I can only recall the following conditions that may have issues:

-+ GitHub:  I'm obviously using this as SCM and some Regular Expressions validate URLs expecting it to be formatted the way GitHub has them.
++ URLs are parsed and validated with the expectation of them structured the way GitHub has them.

-+ module folder name: Is expected to be the same name as the manifest and root module file.
++ Module folder, manifest and root module are expected to be the name of the module.

-+ src:  This is where source code is expected to reside inside the module folder

-+ test: This is where test code is expected to reside inside the module folder
++ The 'src', 'test' and 'docs' folders inside the module folder are where the source, test and document files respectively are expected to reside.

-+ git branch name: Git development branches are expected to be in SemVer format (simple variant only currently).
-Otherwise it will not update module's version automatically.
++ Git development branches are expected to be in SemVer format (currently, simple variant only must be used (regex: \d\.\d\.\d)) in order for auto update version to work.

-## Flow 103
+## Flow Config File

 When Flow is installed and ran for the first time, it will place a copy of its config file in the ApplicationData folder.
 Use [`Get-MKPowerShellSetting`](https://github.com/marckassay/MK.PowerShell.Flow/blob/0.0.1/docs/Get-MKPowerShellSetting.md) and [`Set-MKPowerShellSetting`](https://github.com/marckassay/MK.PowerShell.Flow/blob/0.0.1/docs/Set-MKPowerShellSetting.md) accordingly.
 All values below are default values.